-Little Raiders Preschool will provide the necessary supplies for the children.
+Parents will need to provide the necessary supplies for the children to attend preschool.
 Your child is encouraged to bring a backpack to hold their school supplies.
-Four-year-old's are asked to supply their own blanket for nap time.
+Parents are asked to supply a blanket for nap time for their preschooler.
 If you would like to donate supplies to the preschool, please let staff know and they will direct you regarding what additional items are needed in the preschool classroom.
 Along with supplies, volunteering at the both preschools may be necessary throughout the school year.